Standalone Portals vs No-Code Builders: Which Approach is Right?

 2026-02-10

 Client portal tools fall into two camps: standalone platforms that provide a ready-made portal experience, and no-code builders that turn your existing database into a portal.
-Understanding the difference helps you choose faster.
+Understanding the difference helps you choose faster — and avoids the common mistake of picking a tool that fights against how your business actually operates.

 Standalone portals